wsbGda76772/BE_WSB_books/README.md

     <li>returned status codes.</li>
 </ul>

+There is also collection which can be imported to Postman where you can test sample requests.

 ## Database
 Database used for the project is called h2 and is initialized during start of the whole application.
 There is no need to set up any local database server.